 At a minimum, Contractor shall include the following information in the monthly reports:

-Total tons of material collected by waste stream (MSW, Yard Waste, Recyclables, BULKYY ITEMS).
+Total tons of material collected by waste stream Recyclables,).
 “Total tons” is defined as the combined number of tons recorded from the total actual pick-ups (stops) recorded for the reporting month.

-Total actual number of MSW, Yard Waste, Recyclables, Bulky Items/Problem Materials pick-ups (stops) (redline waste streams you are not proposing on).
+Total actual number of Recyclable Materials pick-ups (stops) (redline waste streams you are not proposing on).
 “Total actual pick-ups” is defined as the combined number of actual pick-ups recorded for the Report month.

-Total actual number of Bulky Items/Problem Materials collected.
-“Total actual Bulky Items/Problem Materials collected” is defined as the combined number of actual Bulky Items/Problem Materials recorded for the reporting month.
-This report should include the total numbers of Bulky Items/Problem Materials collected from Properties.
-This list will be broken up by item as defined in the Bulky Items/Problem Materials accepted material list.

 Suggestions for improvements to the City of Saint Paul Solid Waste programs (e.g., public education, Problem Material recycling, etc.).

 At a minimum, agreement shall include information related to the preceding twelve calendar months.
 Year-end reports will include, but are not limited to: